 6. Improve the process

 Make technical debt part of each engineer’s everyday job.
 If the existing team is capable, improvements on the process level can give them enough breathing room to finally start tackling the technical debt on a regular basis.

 Most people don’t like technical debt and it’s painful when “regular work” doesn’t include managing it.
 “We’ll address this later” can eventually lead to unsatisfied team members and thus, churn.
 Make it part of everyday work.
 More later on product work (build new features and work on functionality changes) vs development work (maintenance, bug fixes, technical debt management).

 The product team should have quantitative data reflecting how the product is used and the team can use this to determine which technical debt should be addressed first.
 In this way, they can focus on the areas which will have the most positive and material impact on the end-users.
 As always, everything should be done with users in mind.

-Even though the methodology is the same as for product work, this should be done in the 20% (or whatever) time by the developers, not the product manager.
+Even though the methodology is the same as for product work, this should be done in the 20% (or whatever) time by the developers, not the product manager or the product owner.
 This idea is true only if the reason for the technical debt is strictly technical, of course.

 If it is there because the problem is not fully understood, this becomes a team effort, but then you might as well make it product work and put it on the roadmap.

 The Definition of Done is an agreed set of items and rules that must be followed before a task can be considered complete.
 A good definition should be collectively decided upon by the team (and continuously refined).
 This agreement helps prevent the introduction of non-intentional debt.

 This ruleset can be concise or very extensive and can contain more than just code-specific items.
 A typical definition of done includes checks on the completion of code reviews, staging and testing environment deployments, documentation updates, feature passports, regression or stress test requirements, green lights by stakeholders, and security or usability checks.